 None of the over-performing names above can pass the Credibility, Trust, Reliability, Honesty, Transparency, Quality test.

-Which is great, because your audience doesn't look to your name for these sort of reassurances.
+Which is great, because your audience doesn't look to your name for these sorts of reassurances.

 More importantly, it leaves the name free to have the kinds of qualities it needs to be exceptionally good at its job :